Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Methodology

 We used descriptive statistics for the complete set of discussions in all discussion channels ($481,088$ threads), and thematic analysis for a sample of $69$ threads.
 To identify possible discussions channels including threads with intense disagreements, we used the notion of controversies (see Section~\ref{sec:related_work}), that thread including disagreements can have \textit{a high number of participants} who continuously exchange \textit{a high number of posts} with opinions.
 We counted the number of posts, the number of unique editors participating, and the duration of threads in all discussion channels and identified the ones including the highest average number of participants and length per thread.
 We identified three discussion channels that could possibly include disagreements - the \textit{Property proposal, Properties for deletion} and \textit{Requests for a comment} discussion channels, that amounted to $10,825$ threads in total (see Section~\ref{sec:resultsRQ1}).
-Furthermore, to classify controversial and non-controversial threads we used a standard qualitative method for text analysis to a sample of threads from the three discussion channels.
-In this study, we used two qualitative methods for text analysis: thematic and content analysis.
-In our analysis, one coder read the discussions and assigned themes to annotate text as summary markets.
-In thematic analysis, the goal was to qualify the data in order to extract a thematic map \cite{marks2004research}, while in content analysis, the goal was to quantify the data based on targeted themes \cite{vaismoradi2013content}.
-We chose thematic analysis for $RQ1$ and $RQ2$ to identify all possible themes discussed in the randomly selected threads, and the content analysis for $RQ4$ and $RQ5$ to investigate predefined patterns of argumentation.
+Then, we sampled those channels to identify controversial and non-controversial discussions.

-The size of this sample was calculated to be $69$ using the Cochran's formula ($90\%$ confidence level and $10\%$ margin error) \cite{israel1992determining}.
+Similar to previous studies in online discussions \citep{hara2010cross,schneider2010content,viegas2007talk}, we used Cochran's formula ($90\%$ confidence level and $10\%$ margin error) \citep{israel1992determining} for the sample set.
+The size of this sample was calculated to be $69$.
 As such, we sampled $23$ threads from each of the three channels.
-The size of our samples is quite similar to previous qualitative studies for Wikipedia that sampled approximately $25$ talk pages from article categories related to the language \cite{hara2010cross}, page characteristics (number of contributors, number of views etc.)\cite{schneider2010content}, topic (controversial or not) \cite{viegas2007talk}.
+The size of our samples is quite similar to previous qualitative studies for Wikipedia that sampled approximately $25$ talk pages from article categories related to the language \citep{hara2010cross}, the page characteristics (number of contributors, number of views, and so on)\citep{schneider2010content}, and the topic (controversial or not) \citep{viegas2007talk}.